bcgov/namex/services/ocp-sftp-relay/README.md

 # Namex OCP SFTP Relay API

-An API used to relay a zip file to the government sftp server.
+An API used to relay a .gz file to the government sftp server.
 This is used by the Namex SFTP Nuans Report Job located in GCP.

 ## Getting Help or Reporting an Issue